bguest/Segment16/README.md

 The way the sign is manipulated is loosely related to the VIM Text Editor.
-With VIM there are two modes, Insert Mode and Normal Mode. **In thses instructions, unless otherwise stated, assume I'm talking about pressing keys in Normal mode**.
+With VIM there are two modes, Insert Mode and Normal Mode. **In thses instructions, unless otherwise stated, assume I'm talking about pressing keys in normal mode**.

 ### Insert Mode